LouieNotHere/afkMoneyRedone/README.md

 Just an afk game, I guess... except it's just a bit better.

 # What's new?
-- Saving System (Wallet grows overnight)
+- Better Saving System (Wallet grows overnight)
 - Redesigned UI (New font instead of monospace)
 - Real-time Balance Tracker (Keep track of your balance)